tasnima22/FrontEndCinemaRepository/README.md

 **Introduction**

-The objective of this project is to create a CRUD application with the utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
+The objective of this project was to create a CRUD application with the utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
 The technological tools used for creating this IMS project were:

 •	Version Control System: Git